buchenberg/meani/README.md

 # meani
-A small MEAN stack starter using jspm
+A tiny MEAN stack starter using jspm